robertcowie/tindog/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Just take alook at it.
+Just take alook at it, https://robertcowie.github.io/tindog/

 ## 🎈 Usage <a name = "usage"></a>

+N/A

 ## ⛏️ Built Using <a name = "built_using"></a>